igaray/name_pryer/README.md

 * Level 2 will in addition list the actions to be applied.
 * Level 3 will in addition show the state of the file name buffer at each step.

-The ``-v`` flag counts as an action, but one that does not affect the file name buffer.
-It can be listed several times with different levels, interspersed among the other actions to raise or lower the verbosity during operation.
+The ``-vX`` flags count as actions, but do not affect the file name buffer.
+They can be listed several times with different levels, interspersed among the other actions to raise or lower the verbosity during operation.

 If the ``-v2`` or ``-v3`` parameter is present, regardless of position, a list of actions will be output at the beginning.